-The directors have pleasure in submitting their report and the audited financial statements of the Group and of the Company for the financial year ended 31 December 2013.
+The directors hereby submit their report together with the audited financial statements of the Group and of the Company for the financial year ended 31 December 2014.

 PRINCIPAL ACTIVITIES

 The principal activity of the Company is investment holding.

 The principal activities of the subsidiaries are shown in Note 5 to the financial statements.